Regarding the Plan

 A Marvelous Work for all

-When I ask my students, “How many people were baptized into our church last year?” they generally say, “About 250,000.”
-I then remind them that the real figure is millions more, taking into account the work on the other side of the veil.
+How many people were baptized into our church last year?
+Probably around 200;000.
+And yet we know the real figure is millions more, taking into account the work on the other side of the veil.
 So which church did Mormon see, the one of Joseph Smith’s day which baptized thousands, or the one gathering millions (and striving to ultimately gather all)?
 When the Book of Mormon authors talked about our church, they always used that word.
 Of that work, the Lord at Bountiful continued,

 For in that day, for my sake shall the Father work a work, which shall be a great and a marvelous work among them (3 Nephi 21:9).